jerejoensuu/lottery-calculator/README.md

 * language: By default, the program supports to languages: English and Finnish.
 Writing "fi" after "=" sign changes the UI language to Finnish.

 ## Translation support
 The code supports translation to other languages.
-Simply create a new file to the util\lang folder named MessagesBundle_**ex**.properties.
+Simply create a new file to the util\lang folder named MessagesBundle_**xx**.properties.
 The text in the file should follow the following format:
  > **\*KeyString\*** = **\*Translation...\*** **\*// possible comment\***.

 For the sake of clarity, each section should be followed by a space.
 If information needs to be included in the translation (e.g. "Got **5** right!") it can be given to the Properties.GetString method as a parameter.
 The GetString method then replaces the "\i" in the MessagesBundle file when returning the string.